codepath/android_guides/Getting-Started-with-Gradle.md

 Extract the Gradle distribution to a folder, which we will call GRADLE_HOME.
 Add GRADLE_HOME/bin to your PATH environment variable.

-**Note:** At the moment, only Gradle 1.6 works correctly.
-Using Gradle 1.7+ will fail with a cryptic error.
+**Note:** At the moment, only Gradle 1.8 works correctly.
+Android Studio v0.3.0 requires 1.8 now.

 ## Define Environment Variables